NirvanaCore/JavaScriptBasicProjects/README.md

 added before.
 A select option to see all items, completed items and remaining items.
 While to add note you have to click addNote then note app will open. you can add title and note text in that, with a delete button to delete note.

+## 4- Transparent LoginIn/SignUp page with BackgroundChange Randomly
+-- Login and Sign up transparent page with full validation.
+And Background Random Image with every time page refresh.